 The picture above is me operating 2 meters on Pine Mountain CN93 in Oregon for the K7CW Unlimited multiop in June 2002

-The following is a rundown of my station:
+The following is a rundown of my VHF station:

 I am charter member number 21 of the Pacific Northwest VHF Society which serves the Northwest corner of the USA and Canada.
-We are up to 282 members!
+We have almost 600 members!

 PICTURES FROM PLACES I HAVE RECENTLY OPERATED